DonnyLe/Reversi/README.md

 ## Source Organization
-Within the src directory, there are two packages, Model and View.
+Within the src directory, there are two packages, model and view.

-1. Model includes :
+1. model includes :

 * DiscState.java : Enum DiscState used in the Hexagon object
-* Hexagon.java : Hexagon object used in Model
+* Hexagon.java : Hexagon object used in model
-* IReversi.java : Interface for Reversi Model
+* IReversi.java : Interface for Reversi model
-* ReversiModel.java : Model Implementation
+* ReversiModel.java : model Implementation

-2. View includes :
+2. view includes :

 * IView.java : Interface for the view
-* ReversiTextualView : Textual View Implementation
+* ReversiTextualView : Textual view Implementation